cph-an178/SimpleDB/README.md

-## Assignment 1 - Simple DB with Hashmap-based Index
+# Assignment 1 - Simple DB with Hashmap-based Index

-This is the first assignmet for Software Development cource Databases
+This is the first assignmet for Software Development cource Databases.